CompassSecurity/pipeleak/readme.md

 **Pro tip:**

 > Note: [Dotenv artifacts](https://docs.gitlab.com/ee/ci/yaml/artifacts_reports.html#artifactsreportsdotenv) are not accessible through the GitLab API.
 To scan these, you need to manually provide your session cookie after logging in via a web browser.
 The session cookie name is `_gitlab_session`.
+The cookie should be valid for [two weeks](https://gitlab.com/gitlab-org/gitlab/-/issues/395038).

 ```bash
 pipeleak scan --token glpat-xxxxxxxxxxx --gitlab https://gitlab.com -v -a -c [value-of-valid-_gitlab_session]